-I am on a 7-month walk across America from Massachusetts to California, “Vets Don’t Forget Vets” (see my route here).
-Along the way, I will meet, share, and talk to any vet I can individually, in small groups at VA Centers, in American Legions, VFWs, coffee shops and across dining room tables.
+On September 1st, 2019, I completed a 109-day walk across America from Massachusetts to California, “Vets Don’t Forget Vets” (see my route here).
+Along the way, I met, shared, and talked to any vet I could individually, in small groups at VA Centers, in American Legions, VFWs, coffee shops and across dining room tables.

 Veterans gave a lot and often have little to show for it.
 More than 25% of all homeless men are veterans, and many of these forgotten warriors struggle with employment, addiction and sobriety.
 These men and women have little voice in Congress.
 Today, less than 18% of Congress has served in the military, compared to 78% in 1972.

 With fewer veterans in Washington, who will speak and advocate for them?
 We need change.